 Meet Captain Anthony Corder

 Captain Anthony Corder has never met a stranger — a gift passed down from his dad, Doyle Corder, a four-time national champion shotgun shooter.
-Growing up, Anthony crisscrossed the country with him, learning to hunt, fish, and connect with folks from all walks of life.
+Growing up, Anthony crisscrossed the country with him, learning to hunt, fish, and connect with folks from every walk of life.

 In his teens, two passions hit hard: fishing and music.